akilli/editor/README.md

 ### Text-level elements

-You can click on a text-level element (bold, italic, link, etc) to
+You can double-click on a text-level element (bold, italic, link, etc) to execute the corresponding command, which is

 - open the corresponding dialog in case the elements allows attributes or
 - remove the format aka replace the element with its `textContent`.